dianchia/IncreasedStackSize/README.md

 - v1.0.8 - Updated to game version 0.21.28
 - v1.0.9 - Updated to game version 0.21.29
 - v1.1.0 - Updated to game version 0.22.0, new command is available now.
+- v1.1.1 - Boomerangs is now **not** affected by the stack size multiplier.
+- v1.1.2 - Updated to game version 0.24.0

 _Disclaimer: The mod author is not responsible to any item lost due to incorrect usage of this mod_